sagemath/trac_to_gh/Issue 4938.md

 # Issue 4938: Words.count() returns a Python int instead of a Sage Integer

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4938

 Original creator: saliola